Željko Burić

-Željko Burić (/sh/; born 15 July 1955) is a Croatian ophthalmologist and politician who has been serving as the mayor of Šibenik since 2013.
-Before taking mayoral office, he served as the director of the General Hospital of Šibenik-Knin County in Šibenik.
+Željko Burić (/hr/; born 15 July 1955) is a Croatian physician and politician who has served as the mayor of Šibenik since 2013.
+Before becoming mayor, he served as director of the General Hospital of Šibenik-Knin County in Šibenik.

 Early life and education

 Born in Šibenik, Burić spent his childhood and completed his elementary education in his hometown.
 After finishing elementary school, he decided to further his education in a gymnasium.
 He was enrolled at the Faculty of Medicine of the University of Zagreb in 1974 and graduated in 1979.

 As a young physician, Burić followed the standard path of internship and passed his professional exam in June 1982.
 His first jobs were in field outpatient clinics in smaller towns such as Perković and Boraja until 1982.
 Afterwards he worked in emergency services until 1985.
 He then decided to return to school to specialize in ophthalmology, which had always interested him.
 His postgraduate study in this area ended in 1988.
-In 2003 he enrolled in a Postgraduate Clinical Health Management Study which he completed in 2004.
+In 2003 he enrolled in a Postgraduate Clinical Health Management Study, which he completed in 2004.
 In the 1990s Burić joined the Croatian War of Independence and was awarded the Homeland War Memorial Medal.